SiT: Self-supervised vIsion Transformer: Related Works

+Contrastive approaches~\cite{oord2018representation,wu2018unsupervised,hjelm2018learning,bachman2019learning, chen2020simple,NEURIPS2020_29539ed9,grill2020bootstrap} train the network by bringing the representations of different augmented views of the same image closer and spreading the representations of views from different images apart.
+In general contrastive learning based approaches tend to perform better than pretext task based approaches.
+Chen \etal \cite{chen2020simple} proposed SimCLR, a contrastive self-supervised learning algorithm without requiring specialised architectures or a memory bank.
+SimCLR is a simple framework to learn representations from unlabeled images based on heavy data augmentation by maximising the similarity between two augmented views coming from the same image.
+Training the network with such objective improves the quality of the learnt representations in discriminating between samples drastically.
+Contrastive learning approaches either use large batch sizes~\cite{chen2020simple} or memory banks~\cite{wu2018unsupervised,he2020momentum} in order to have informative negative samples in the batch.
+These approaches typically use various tricks to avoid representation collapse.

-DeepCluster \cite{caron2018deep} clusters data points using the prior representation, by bootstrapping on previous versions of its representation to produce targets for the next representation.
+Deep clustering-based methods~\cite{caron2018deep,haeusser2018associative,asano2019self,caron2020unsupervised,li2020prototypical} learn representation by clustering the images in the embedding space.
+DeepCluster~\cite{caron2018deep} clusters data points using the current representation to produce labels for the next representation.
 The cluster index of each sample is then used as a classification target for the new representation.
 This approach is computationally expensive as it requires a clustering phase with precautions to avoid collapsing to trivial solutions.

-Hjelm \etal \cite{hjelm2018learning} investigated the use of mutual information for unsupervised representation learning through Deep InfoMax by maximising the mutual information in global and local scales on single views following the InfoMax principle \cite{linsker1988self}.
+Hjelm \etal \cite{hjelm2018learning} investigated the use of mutual information for unsupervised representation learning through Deep InfoMax by maximising the mutual information in global and local scales across structural patches in an image following the InfoMax principle \cite{linsker1988self}.